 1. Point of Sale Systems (POS Systems)

-If you are a retail store, dental office or have a physical location that draws in your customers, you are likely going to want a point of sale system.
+If you are a retail store, dental or doctor’s office or have any physical storefront or location that draws in your customers, you are likely going to want a point of sale system.
+POS systems have been around forever, but today’s POS systems are streamlined.
+Rather than buying an expensive credit card machine, they can run off a tablet or small computer.
+This is a big advantage, as software is easily updated.

 If your business is conducted entirely online (perhaps you have an online store), you offer online consulting or design services, or are a nonprofit organization wishing to collect online donations for your fundraising campaign, then you’re looking for online payment processing solutions.
 These are also called eCommerce, internet gateways, or internet processing.